DrPayne25/django-snacks/README.md

-# Lab 26 Caesar Cipher
+# Lab 26 Django Snacks

 **Author**: Alex Payne
 **Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)